top of page

 Artist Statement

-Recurring patterns in nature have always interested me as they suggest an underlying blueprint and my work incorporates the pattern that appears in neurons, tree branches and river networks as a major motif.
+Recurring patterns in nature have always interested me and my work incorporates the pattern that appears in neurons, tree branches and river networks as a major motif.
 I also explore the fractal nature of the physical world by creating an ambiguity of scale.
-I often use circles to suggest a portal into another realm, which could be the view through a microscope or telescope.
-The dots to me can represent a range of possibilities from seeds to interstellar dust.
+I am interested in how the same patterns can occur, not only across various forms, but also within both the microscopic and macroscopic.

 • Instagram Social Icon